university-of-southern-maine-physics/labjack-controller/docs/overview.rst

 .. note::

-    The LJM library is provided a a collection of C functions that Labjack has bundled with different tools depending on your platform.
+    The LJM library is a collection of C functions that Labjack has bundled with different tools depending on your platform.
     For example, on Linux, Kipling is also installed.
 None of these additional applications are needed to use this library.

 .. _installation: